brimdata/zed/pkg/zson/docs/spec.md

 ```
 Comments may be used informatively and shall be
 ignored by any data receivers.
-\<comment-text> can be any utf-8 string exclusive of newline.
+`<comment-text>` can be any UTF-8 string exclusive of newline.
 Comments are guaranteed to be preserved
 in order within the stream and presented to higher layer components through
-any zson parsing API.
-In this way, senders and receivers of zson can embed
+any ZSON parsing API.
+In this way, senders and receivers of ZSON can embed
-protocol directives as zson comments rather than defining additional
+protocol directives as ZSON comments rather than defining additional
 encapsulating protocols.
 See the
 [zson-over-http](zson-over-http.md) protocol for an example.